Potato Candy

 Scroll to the bottom to watch video and for printable recipe and ingredients.

-- Filling: Spread a thin layer of peanut butter over top of rolled out dough.
+- Filling: Spread a thin layer of peanut butter over the top of rolled out dough.
 Carefully roll into a log or jelly roll shape, lengthwise or long side, as tight as possible without breaking the dough.

 - Chill: Wrap up roll in wax paper or parchment and then in plastic wrap.
 Refrigerate for at least 30 minutes.
 The longer the better.

-- Slice: Slice into 1/2 inch circles before serving.
+- Slice: Slice into 1/2-inch circles before serving.

 Recipe tips